 - 6 ounce package Strawberry Jello

 - 2 cups boiling water

 - 1 cup sour cream

-- In a medium bowl, whisk together the cranberry sauce and sour cream until thoroughly combined.
+- In a medium bowl, whisk together the cranberry sauce and sour cream until thoroughly incorporated and smooth.

 - Thoroughly combine the sour cream mixture with the cooled gelatin.

-- Transfer to a nonstick Jello mold lightly coated with cooking spray; place in the refrigerator to set, about 5-6 hours.
+- Transfer to a nonstick Jello mold lightly coated with cooking spray; place in the refrigerator to set, at least 6 hours (or overnight.)

 - Loosen Jello and invert onto a serving plate.
 Slice and enjoy with some whipped cream!NOTE: For tips on getting the jello out of the mold, please refer to the article.

 I discovered your recipe on the internet and have made it several times .
 It has always been a great hit.
 Every time I make this recipe I am asked to share the recipe.